Practice Operations

 No. The work is practical and workflow-focused.
 The goal is to make the operating model easier to carry, not to add another abstract planning layer.

-Does this overlap with EHR workflow work?
+Does this overlap with current-system support?

 Sometimes, but practice operations stays broader.
 It focuses on ownership, handoffs, and execution across the business, not only one platform.